Standard terms and conditions

 Where attic access is required, it is assumed there is suitable room to move, that the attic is not full of items, there are no vermin, that cables are accessible and that the floor has not been boarded.
 Where this is not the case, additional time may be required to work around such issues.

 It is assumed the existing electrical installation is fault-free and that no remedial work is required before modifications can be made.
 If faults or issues are uncovered during inspection & testing or at any time during the installation work, then you will be made aware of the problem and of your options.

 Any remedial work found necessary to allow the modification and certification of the installation may incur additional costs for time and materials.

-Parking charges, where applicable, will be added to the final invoice.
+Parking, congestion or other vehicle related charges, where applicable, will be added to the final invoice.